The First Car Accident

 Mary’s death was reported the next day in the King’s County Chronicle and a formal inquest was held to discover the cause of death and whether anyone was at fault.
 In the end, the jury decided that Ward’s death was nothing more than a terrible accident, though the reason for the carriage suddenly jolting and throwing Mary to the ground was never discovered.

 This murderous steam carriage itself was invented by the pioneer of the steam turbine and Ward’s cousin, Sir Charles Algernon Parsons and his brother.
-Remarkably, Parsons was only 15 in 1869, meaning he invented one of the earliest precursors to modern transport at an age when many of us are just discovering girls.
-Although, at 16, Alexander the Great was busy conquering Maedi, when they dared revolt against Macedonia; also, at 16, a peasant girl by the name of Jeanne d’Arc, aka Joan of Arc, was taking her first steps into historical baddassedness by having the gall to approach a garrison commander and trying to tell him how to do his job, so take that Sir Parsons.
+Remarkably, Parsons was only 15 in 1869 when he invented one of the earliest precursors to modern transport.
+Although, at 16, Alexander the Great was busy conquering Maedi, when they dared revolt against Macedonia; also, at 16, a peasant girl by the name of Jeanne d’Arc, aka Joan of Arc, was taking her first steps into historical awesomeness by having the gall to approach a garrison commander and trying to tell him how to do his job… so take that Sir Parsons.

 Parsons didn’t just invent the death mobile, he and his brother were two of the passengers on board the carriage when Mary was killed.
 Luckily for the world, Parsons wasn’t deterred from inventing by this terrible accident and went on to contribute massively to the world of engineering.